devkabir/chat-ui/README.md

 ```

 **API Connection Failed:**
-- Verify your LLM server is running
+- Make sure your LLM server is running
-- Check the API endpoints in configuration
+- Check the API endpoint in your environment variables
 - Ensure CORS is enabled on your LLM server

 **Build Issues:**